Trucking and Freight

 Jobseekers have likely heard about 2023 being a year of an impending recession (small business owners even believe we’re already in a recession).
 Yet, while the overall landscape of the job market has seen better days, that’s not entirely the case for the truck driving industry.
 In fact, even with the economy having slowed down, […]

-Owner-operator vs. company driver is a common debate in the trucking industry.
+If you’re planning on entering the trucking industry, it’s crucial to first understand the difference between an owner-operator vs. a company driver.
 Which one pays more?
 Which one requires more work?
 And ultimately, is it better to be an owner-operator or company driver?
-There’s no one size fits all answer, but by taking some time to better understand the differences, you can decide which is […]
+There’s no one size fits all answer, but by taking some time […]

 How To Become a Successful Owner-Operator